Youngstown Sheet & Tube Co. v. Sawyer: Aftermath

 The decision still has had a broad impact by representing a check on the most extreme claims of executive power at the time and the Court's assertion of its own role in intervening in political questions.
 The Court later did so in Baker v.
 Carr (1962) and Powell v.
 McCormack (1969) and also applied the Frankfurter–Jackson approach to analyzing Congress' legislative authorization of presidential action in invalidating efforts by the Nixon administration to plant wiretaps without prior judicial approval, and it cited the case more generally in support of its decision to permit litigation against the president to proceed in Clinton v.
 Jones (1997).
 The Supreme Court also relied on Youngstown in Medellín v.
 Texas (2008), in which President George W. Bush had pressured the state of Texas to review the murder conviction of a Mexican citizen, who had tortured and raped two teenage girls in 1993, by arguing that a 2004 decision by the International Court of Justice (ICJ) required law enforcement authorities to tell the accused of his right under the Vienna Convention to notify Mexican diplomats of his detention.
 In a 6–3 decision, the Court held that ICJ rulings were not enforceable in the United States and that Bush's actions were unconstitutional.
 Quoting Youngstown Sheet & Tube Chief Justice John Roberts concluded, "The president's authority to act, as with the exercise of any governmental power, 'must stem either from an act of Congress or from the Constitution itself'."

 However, the Court drew back from some of the implications of its decision by refusing to rely on Youngstown as authority to review the failed challenges brought against the war in Vietnam and deferring to the executive branch's authority over foreign policy in cases such as Zemel v.
 Rusk (1965).
 The Court also cited Youngstown in the 2006 decision Hamdan v.
 Rumsfeld.

+Legacy

+William Rehnquist, who was clerking for Justice Robert H. Jackson at the time, said the case "simply represents one of several important judicial milestones defining the limits of the power of a President of the United States to act on his own, without congressional authorization."
+Recognizing the Court's "commendable record of eschewing partisan politics", Rehnquist wondered whether the decision would have been the same if public opinion had not turned against the war.
+Judges, he said, "can no more escape being influenced by public opinion in the long run than can people working at other jobs."